-A key element in cost-effectiveness analyses, however, is being able to identify the appropriate output measures and being able to measure them in the right manner.
+A key element in cost-effectiveness analyses, however, is being able to identify the appropriate output measures and being able to measure them appropriately.
 Again, this is where examining the organization's operating or strategic plans becomes important.
 It is in those documents that the organization's objectives and operational purpose should be outlined.
 Either directly or indirectly, an organization's effectiveness is related to the product or service it is meant to deliver.